pabloblancog/pabloblancog.github.io/_posts/2020-9-18-swiftUI_login.md

 }
 ```

-**//7.
+**// 7.
 Bottom spacer** (more info on another episode...)

 Once we have filled the vertical stack, how does the compiler know the elements' vertical position?

-> The element `Spacer()` tells the compiler that a space must be created on the defined position, so the other elements must be readapted to fit the layout to the screen.
+> The element *Spacer()* tells the compiler that a space must be created on the defined position, so the other elements must be readapted to fit the layout to the screen.

-> If no `Spacer()` is provided, so the position of the elements cannot be properly calculated, the compiler set by default the stack vertically centered.
+> If no *Spacer()* is provided, so the position of the elements cannot be properly calculated, the compiler set by default the stack vertically centered.

-In this case we want the elements to be aligned to the top, so we are saying with `Spacer()` that the bottom includes a free space, so the elements will go up on the screen.
+In this case we want the elements to be aligned to the top, so we are saying with *Spacer()* that the bottom includes a free space, so the elements will go up on the screen.

-*Note:* Place `Spacer()` between elements or in the first place on the stack.
+*Note:* Place *Spacer()* between elements or in the first place on the stack.
 Run the app to check how the elements are reorganized on the screen.

-## 2. Input data saving `@State variables`
+## 2. Input data saving - @State variables

-At the beginning, three variables were declared in the class before the statement `var body: some View {`:
+At the beginning, three variables were declared in the class:

 ```swift
 @State private var email: String = ""